63 Great Persuasive Writing Ideas

 • Convince your friends to watch your favorite movie.

-• What’s the best form of transportation?
+• Justify airplanes as the best mode of transportation.

 • Persuade someone to give you the job of your dreams.